microsoft/TypeScript-Handbook/pages/release notes/TypeScript 3.1.md

 In addition to `readImage`, we've provided a convenience function on `readImage` itself called `readImage.sync`.

 While ECMAScript exports are often a better way of providing this functionality, this new support allows code written in this style to "just work" TypeScript.
-Additionaly, this approach for property declarations allows us to express common patterns like `defaultProps` and `propTypes` on React stateless function components (SFCs).
+Additionally, this approach for property declarations allows us to express common patterns like `defaultProps` and `propTypes` on React stateless function components (SFCs).

 ```ts
 export const FooComponent => ({ name }) => (